 Our students are our best ambassadors.
-Meet some of our current Pharm.D. and B.S.P.S. students and hear about their experiences at the College of Phamracy—in their own words.
+Meet some of our current Pharm.D. and B.S.P.S. students and recent grads and hear about their experiences at the College of Phamracy—in their own words.

 The University of Rhode Island Doctor of Pharmacy program is accredited by the Accreditation Council for Pharmacy Education.